mat-staszczyk/storehouse-crud/README.md

   - edit customer
   - delete customer
 3. Search database
+4. Transaction system
-4. Save database to file
+5. Save database to file
-5. Load database from file
+6. Load database from file

 This app was written in Polish.